minhnhat2001vt/Code-Validating-Multi-Agent-LLMs/README.md

    - **AssistantAgent** generates the code.
    - **UserProxyAgent** executes the code and validates its correctness.
 3. **Output Delivery**: The system provides the generated code, execution results, and conversation history.
+4. **Code Storage**: The generated and validated code is saved in the `coding` folder on the local system.

 ## File Structure
 ```